 There is no typical trigger button controlling the speed but a speed dial and a slider on the side of the tool.
 While this may be awkward speed control for some, it provides fully one-handed control of the tool, as mentioned above.

 Barrel grip allows for cuts in awkward and hard to reach places, and The ergonomics are spot on making the tool very easy to use and feeling very well in your hand.

 This jigsaw is on the heavy side, but the weight adds stability.
 It’s very well balanced and doesn’t tip even with bigger batteries installed(unless you go for 9 or 12Ah, then it does a little).

-Comfortable all-metal release lever allows for quick and very easy blade changing.
+A comfortable all-metal release lever allows for quick and very easy blade changing.
 The blade grip is excellent too, and there is barely any blade wandering even with scrolling blades.
-Making it, a good option for quick scroll cuts instead of a band saw/scroll saw.
+Making it a good option for quick scroll cuts instead of a band saw/scroll saw.
 Of course, this depends on the project itself.